sendgrid/smtpapi-csharp/README.md

 # Installation

-First, get your free SendGrid account [here](https://sendgrid.com/free?source=smtpapi-csharp).
+## Prerequisites

+- .NET version 4.5.2
+- The SendGrid service, starting at the [free level](https://sendgrid.com/free?source=smtpapi-csharp))

+## Setup Environment Variables

-Next, update your Environment (user space) with your SENDGRID_USERNAME and SENDGRID_PASSWORD.
+Update your Environment (user space) with your SENDGRID_USERNAME and SENDGRID_PASSWORD.

+## Install Package

 To use SendGrid.SmtpApi in your C# project, you can either <a href="https://github.com/sendgrid/smtpapi-sendgrid.git">download the SendGrid C# .NET libraries directly from our Github repository</a> or, if you have the NuGet package manager installed, you can grab them automatically.